naif-sameer/my-programming-docs/docs/database/mongodb.md

 Stands for Binary JSON, which is  a binary-coded serialization of JSON-like documents

 ## mongodb documents
-mongodb stores data records as BSON documents, which are simply called doucments.
+mongodb stores data records as BSON documents, which are simply called documents.
 ```bson
 {
 	_id: ObjectId('398948384989f9090duf09uf09du9df'),